loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 temp_data <- fread("temp_data.csv")
 ```

 Once the data is loaded in r, we can do data exploration like checking out structure, classes, summary, missing values, anything unusual.
-We can run some of these inbuilt function
+We can run some of these inbuilt functions to understand the data better.

 ```r
 dim(temp_data) # checking the dimension of data